KtFluck/KtFluck/README.md

 - 👋 Hi, I’m Katie
 - 👀 I’m interested in code
-- 🌱 I’m a recent Computer Science graduate
+- 🌱 BS in Computer Science
 - 💞️ I’m looking to collaborate on projects to increase my knowledge

 <!---